Mankera: Mankera today

 Mankera is a subdivision (tehsil) currently under the supervision of the district government.
 Mankera's main bazaar has neat rows of shops on either side.
 The town has seven government schools − one high school and one elementary school for boys and one high school and four primary schools for girls.
 The first primary school has been in existence for over a hundred years.
 There are also many private schools in the town, a special school for disabled children, a degree college, a commerce college, and a forty-bed hospital.
 The jamia masjid has been demolished and reconstructed.
 Tehsil Municipal Administration's sewerage and sanitation system is very poor.

 Mankera is the second biggest tehsil after Shergarh.

 Transport

 The nearest airport to Mankera, Dera Ismail Khan, is now out of use.
-There is bus service available.
+There is a bus service available.

-Mankera is 360 km away from Lahore and it is located on the main Lahore-Dera Ismail Khan road.
+Mankera is 360 km from Lahore and located on the main Lahore-Dera Ismail Khan road.